Struthers High School

 Struthers High School is a public high school in Struthers, Ohio, United States.
-It is the only secondary school in the Struthers City School District.
-Athletic teams compete as the Struthers Wildcats in the Ohio High School Athletic Association as a member of the Northeast 8 Athletic Conference.
+It is the only high school in the Struthers City School District.
+Athletic teams are known as the Wildcats as a member of the Ohio High School Athletic Association in the Northeast 8 Athletic Conference.

+Accolades and Awards

 According to the U.S. News & World Report, in 2016 Struthers High School was ranked 137th within Ohio and 2482nd Nationally.
 The school has a College Readiness Score of 22.4/100.0, with an Advanced Placement participation rate of 34% and Subject Proficiencies of 97% in English and 94% in Mathematics.